jasirarayancode/slot-booking/README.md

-# Turf Booking Website
+#Badminton court slot Booking Website

-This is a website project aimed at providing a platform for managing turf bookings.
-Users can view available turfs, book slots, make payments, and send complaints.
+This is a website project aimed at providing a platform for managing court slot bookings.
+Users can view available courts, book slots,  and send complaints.
 The project is developed using HTML, CSS, JavaScript for the frontend, and Python with Django framework for the backend.
 MySQL Workbench is used for the database management.

 ## Features

 - User authentication system
-- Turf viewing and booking
+- court viewing and booking
 - Slot management
 - Payment integration
 - Complaint submission